 One honorable mention is Laguna Amarga.
 This spot is technically outside of the park so if you were planning on doing any droning this would be a great place to do it legally.
 There’s a small lake here with a great although somewhat distant view of the mountain range.
 It was too windy for any good shots when I was here but I was able to get a couple decent time lapses.
 Local wildlife tends to congregate here too so there’s a good opportunity to shoot the Guanacos and I actually saw some flamingos in the water as well.

 Lago Grey is off to the west of the park and is named after the glacier it’s next to called Glacier Grey.
 A 45 minute walk from the parking lot gets you to the shore of the lake where you can see large icebergs floating in the water and small chunks occasionally breaking off and washing up making for interesting foreground elements.
 There’s a small trail that leads to a viewpoint from which you can see the lake, the distant glacier, and some of the mountain range.
 This makes for a great time lapse location if you’re lucky enough to have clouds available.
 To reach the actual glacier one can take a ferry for about $120 or 3-4 hour hiking trail along the shore of the lake which is probably the best option since you’ll have the opportunity to look for interesting foreground elements from the ground.

 Hopefully this guide has inspired you to visit the distant exotic wintry landscapes of Patagonia.
 There are even more views and compositions to be shot on the Argentinian side of the mountain range, some other interesting hikes in the area such as Cerro Castillo, and also a visit to the end of the world Tierra del Fuego where you can visit a King Penguin sanctuary for wildlife shots.
-You can find my travel video, vlog, and travel tips video linked below.
+You can find my travel tips video, behind the scenes vlog, and cinematic travel film linked below.